tnordloh/testing_your_legacy/README.md

 end
 ```

 so, now we need to have the ability to login, which we'll probably use a lot.
 So we should make a private method called 'login', as well as create the relevant fixture data.
-Looking at the application, we see that we will be working in the Users model and will need, and at a minimum, username at least 7 characters long, a password, and a 'valid' email, as well as a date that is in the future, for the 'expires_at' value.
-The fixtures directory is also empty, so we create an entry in there like so, in the tests/fixtures/users.yml file:
+Looking at the application, we see that we will be working in the Users model and will need, at a minimum, a username at least 7 characters long, a password, a valid email, and a date that is in the future, for the 'expires_at' value.

 We also see that the login is done with a 'post' to '/user/login', and requires a JSON object that looks like